meyer-lab/DrugResponseModel.jl/README.md

 - Linux: Ubuntu 20.04

 ### Julia dependencies
-The following list shows the Julia packages used in `PhaseChain`.
+The following list shows the Julia packages used in `DrugResponseModel`.
 `BlackBoxOptim`
 `CSV`
 `Calculus`